simplex-chat/simplex-chat/README.md

 - ✅ Disappearing messages (with recipient opt-in per-contact).
 - ✅ "Live" messages.
 - ✅ Contact verification via a separate out-of-band channel.
-- 🏗 Multiple user profiles in the same chat database.
+- ✅ Multiple user profiles in the same chat database.
-- 🏗 Optionally avoid re-using the same TCP session for multiple connections.
+- ✅ Optionally avoid re-using the same TCP session for multiple connections.
+- ✅ Preserve message drafts.
 - 🏗 File server to optimize for efficient and private sending of large files.
+- 🏗 Improved audio & video calls.
 - 🏗 SMP queue redundancy and rotation (manual is supported).
 - 🏗 Reduced battery and traffic usage in large groups.
-- 🏗 Preserve message drafts.
 - 🏗 Support older Android OS and 32-bit CPUs.
 - Ephemeral/disappearing/OTR conversations with the existing contacts.
 - Access password/pin (with optional alternative access password).
+- Local app files encryption.
 - Video messages.
+- Improved navigation and search in the conversation (expand and scroll to quoted message, scroll to search results, etc.).
 - Message delivery confirmation (with sender opt-in or opt-out per contact, TBC).
 - Feeds/broadcasts.
 - Web widgets for custom interactivity in the chats.